AltropInc/alt/doc/script/String.md

 foreach (ch in greet_世界) { /* do something on each character stored in ch */ }
 foreach backward (ch in greet_世界) { /* do something backwards on each character stored in ch */ }
 ```
-Since strings are not fully indexed containers, we cannot loop over characters in a string throught the byte index.
-Instead, we use
+Since strings are not fully indexed containers, you cannot simply loop over characters in a string through a byte index.
+Instead, you use
 string iterator:
 ```altscript
 for (ch:=greet_世界.begin(); ch.is_valid(); ch.next())